 The Al-Sweady Public Inquiry, chaired by former High Court judge Sir Thayne Forbes, was an inquiry into allegations that British soldiers mistreated and murdered Iraqi detainees in 2004.
 It was announced in November 2009, began full public hearings on 4 March 2013, and published its report on 17 December 2014.
 The report, together with transcripts of hearings and other background material, is available here on its archived web site.

 Aspals Legal Pages is aimed primarily at military and international lawyers involved in court martial defence work in the UK.
-The principal webmaster is a former Army Legal Services Officer and the site hosts contributions from practising and non-practising lawyers.
-It includes digests of domestic court martial cases and international cases, and links to relevant legislation, news and articles about military law.
+Content includes: “Practitioner” consisting of an A-Z list of topics; a “Links” section covering links to useful internet sites; “Cases” which has a list of case summaries.
 There is also a password-restricted section accessible by those making a donation.

 Baha Mousa was an Iraqi civilian who died in Iraq in September 2003 while in the custody of British soldiers.
-A public inquiry into the circumstances surrounding the death of Baha Mousa and the treatment of other Iraqi citizens who were detained with him in Basra was formally opened in July 2009 under the chairmanship of Sir William Gage.
+A public inquiry into the circumstances surrounding the death of Baha Mousa and the treatment of other Iraqi citizens who were detained with him in Basra was chaired by Sir William Gage.
 Documents on the site, now archived in the UK Government Web Archive, include transcripts of hearings, evidence, key documents, FAQs, press notices, and the inquiry’s report, published 8 September 2011.
 (The report is also available on the GOV.UK site.)

 The Judge Advocate General (JAG) is the chief judge of the Court Martial, which tries Service men and women for serious criminal offences, and the Office of the Judge Advocate General (OJAG) is a part of the Judicial Office.
 This section within the Courts and Tribunals Judiciary website (the Judicial Office’s site) provides what is described as an informal guide to the Service justice system, together with official guides to Court Martial practice, procedure and sentencing.